Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 When He comes to claim His own

-“Take It Away” fades in before transitioning to several seconds of impassioned riffing.
-Settling down to a crunchy rhythm guitar upon obtaining its first verse, the song makes a stalwart statement upon reaching its brief but spirited chorus.
-Several seconds of rhythm guitar opens an instrumental section highlighted by a brazen guitar solo.
+“Take It Away” fades in before transitioning to several seconds of riffing.
+Settling down to a rhythm guitar upon obtaining its first verse, the song makes a stalwart statement upon reaching its brief but spirited chorus.

-“The Candle… The Flame”, the albums second ballad, proceeds slowly to an amalgamation of guitar and keyboards until acquiring an emotionally charged chorus focusing on victory in the life of a Christian:
+“The Candle… The Flame”, the albums second ballad, proceeds slowly, leading into a focus on victory in the life of a Christian:

 I know it’s not over